 BioNTech-Pfizer raise 2021 vaccine output goal to 2.5 bln doses

-FRANKFURT, March 30 (Reuters) - BioNTech BNTX.O said on Tuesday that it and partner Pfizer PFE.Nwould increase manufacturing capacity of their COVID-19 vaccine to 2.5 billion doses by the end of 2021, unveiling for the first time projected sales of close to 10 billion euros ($11.73 billion) from the product this year.
+FRANKFURT, March 30 (Reuters) - BioNTech BNTX.O said on Tuesday that it and partner Pfizer PFE.N expect to increase manufacturing capacity of their COVID-19 vaccine to 2.5 billion doses by the end of 2021, after bringing a new German facility on stream.

 Pfizer previously said the two partners would likely produce between 2.3 billion and 2.4 billion doses this year.

-BioNTech cited its new facility in the German city of Marburg and an expansion of the pair's network of third-party manufacturers and suppliers as drivers behind the larger volumes.
+BioNTech also cited an expansion of the pair's network of third-party manufacturers and suppliers as a driver behind the larger volumes.

 "Additional measures and discussions with potential partners to further expand the manufacturing capacity and network are ongoing," it added.